flood

 Flooded house?

-• Make an accurate record of all the damage (if you can, take photos of every room).
+• Make an accurate record of all the damage to your property (if you can, take photos of every room).

-• If possible, use a permanent pen to mark the level the flood water reached on the walls - keep one handy in case you need it.
+• If possible, use a permanent pen to mark the level the flood water reached on the walls.
+Keep a marker handy in case you need it.

 • Make a list of all your damaged possessions and take photos before you throw anything away.